graphile/crystal/README.md

 The current maintainer of this project is [Benjie Gillam](https://twitter.com/benjie).

 ## Thanks
-Thanks so much to the people working on [PostgREST](https://github.com/begriffs/postgrest) which was definetly a huge inspiration for this project!
+Thanks so much to the people working on [PostgREST](https://github.com/begriffs/postgrest) which was definitely a huge inspiration for this project!
 The core contributors are awesome and taught us so much 😊.
 Ironically, they also convinced us that GraphQL was superior to REST…

 A humongous, heart-felt, thank you to the original author of PostGraphQL - [Caleb Meredith](https://twitter.com/calebmer) - for everything he put into PostGraphQL!
 He's now graduated from the project and we all wish him the best for his future ventures!